Did you know that every single day, approximately 144.8 billion emails are exchanged?

 Do Use Professional Headshots

-Using a headshot instead of a full body photo (do not use selfies) is another tip you must follow to create lasting impact on the recipients.
+Using a headshot instead of a full body photo (do not use selfies) is another tip you must follow to create a lasting impact on the recipients.
 Make sure to look professional in the photo, dress in formals and keep the hair well-groomed, look directly at the camera and pose against a not-so-flashy background.

-Headshots are best of email signatures because it highlights your face and as the image size would be small, it will take less time to load.
+Headshots are the best of email signatures because it highlights your face and as the image size would be small, it will take less time to load.